 - a.
 Clay soil is going to have a few issues with Kurapia, but can typically be amended by adding a top layer of sand, around ¼ to ½ inch of sand will allow water and root permeation to increase to allow the Kurapia to take root quickly.
 Temporarily you can increase that drainage with you first install by adding pelleted gypsum, which will temporarily bind clay particles together.

 Watering with various soil types

 - a.
 In very sandy soil, watering is best in small spurts.
 Instead of watering for a full duration, watering a few cycles during watering day will ensure water will fill the soil adequately.
 For example, instead of watering for 10 minutes on watering day, water for 5 minutes, wait 15 minutes, and water for another 5 minutes.
 We recommend using low water impact rotors, such as the Hunter MP Rotors to ensure that watering is slow, to keep too much water from trickling down from into the bedrock and washing away.

 - b.
 In heavy clay soil, watering also benefits from slow, water efficient irrigation.
 However, since clay soil holds water horizontally, you can use underground irrigation emitters, or overhead sprays.
 The strategy with clay soil is that it’s hard to get the water to penetrate at the start of watering if the soil is dry.
+Use a soil penetrant to help.
 You will have to do a short watering to wet the surface, then a longer watering to soak the soil.
 You’ll not need to water again for a while.
 If you have heavy organic soils (such as high peat) you should water much like clay soil if the soil holds a lot of water.

 - c.
 In ideal soil, which is sandy loam (a mixture of sand and clay), you’ll have the most ideal growing situation.
 You can water most effectively and you’ll have good drainage to prevent rotting.